Make Dinner with Local Ingredients from the Dripping Springs Farmers Market

 There's usually always a meat vendor selling lamb and beef as well as an egg vendor with fresh, pasture raised eggs.

-Make sure to visit the Dripping Springs Farmers Market, Wednesdays, year 'round, 3 – 6 pm at Veterans Memorial Park.
+Make sure to visit the Dripping Springs Farmers Market, Wednesdays, 3 – 6 pm at Founders Memorial Park.